Kinoba/dotenv-op/README.md

 ![Lint](https://github.com/Kinoba/dotenv-op/workflows/Lint/badge.svg)

-Small utility to help our team work with all our projects dotenv files.
+Small utility to help our team work with all our projects secret files.

 ## Requirements